akruszewski/gibl/manuscript/chapter2.md

 We notice that we used another built-in function called `define` in order to attach a value (`123`) to a variable (`a-number`).

 Definitions can be saved to a file for later usage by navigating to `File > Save Definitions`.

+TODO: Show how we can follow definitions by clicking with the mouse

 ### 2.3.5.
 Procedures and functions